creativeprojects/resticprofile/docs/content/configuration/getting_started/_index.md

 In Visual Studio Code, you need to install an extension that supports completion and syntax validation using a JSON schema.

-For example you can install the **Even Better TOML** extension:
+For example you can install the [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) extension:

 ![TOML extension](TOML.png)

 ### YAML

-Same for YAML: in Visual Studio Code you need to install an extension like the one provided by Redhat to understand the shape of your configuration file.
+Same for YAML: in Visual Studio Code you need to install an extension like the one [provided by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) to understand the shape of your configuration file.

 ![YAML extension](YAML.png)